David Vuillemin: AMA career

 as members of the French team competing in the Motocross des Nations event held at the hilltop Citadel of Namur motocross circuit.
 He scored a third and fourth place results to help the French team win their first Motocross des Nations event since its inception in 1947.

 Vuillemin had another strong performance in the 2002 250cc Supercross championship, winning the opening round and then winning two more rounds including an impressive victory when he caught and passed Travis Pastrana and Carmichael late in the race.
-He earned another 10 additional podium finishes and led Carmichael for half the season until the Daytona round when, he was injured in a practice crash that would prevent him from racing and allowed Carmichael took take over the championship points lead.
+He earned another 10 additional podium finishes and led Carmichael for half the season until the Daytona round when he was injured in a practice crash that would prevent him from racing and allowed Carmichael to take over the championship points lead.
 He finished the supercross season ranked second behind Carmichael.
 His performance earned him the "Comeback Rider of the Year Award" at the season ending AMA Awards banquet.

 Vuillemin raced a limited season in the AMA 250cc outdoor motocross championship after re-injuring his shoulder and forcing him to have surgery.
 He did however earn an overall second-place finish at Sacramento.
 In 2003, Vuillemin raced a limited AMA 250cc Supercross season.
 He earned five podium finishes before breaking his back in the Daytona round putting him out for the remainder of the series.
 He contested the AMA 250cc outdoor motocross championship, earning five overall top five finishes.

 Vuillemin contested the AMA 250cc Supercross series in 2004, earning seven podium finishes.
 He also raced in the AMA 250cc outdoor motocross championship, earning two overall podium finishes.
 He posted similar results in 2005, fourth place in AMA Supercross series and fourth in AMA outdoor motocross with the Yamaha Factory Racing Team.

 For the 2006 season, he rode for the Honda team but left the team due to differences of opinion with his team manager and, began competing as a privateer, riding a Yamaha YZ 450F.
 His improved results placed him 7th overall and 1st privateer.
 His best finish came at the Millville round with a 2nd place overall behind Ricky Carmichael and ahead of James "Bubba" Stewart.

 Vuillemin switched to the MDK Honda team managed by former national champion Steve Lamson in 2007.
 His first race with the team came at the US Open in Las Vegas where, he led Carmichael and Stewart for half the race before falling to third where he would finish.
 Vuillemin finished sixth in the American Supercross Championship earning him the Top Privateer Award.
 He was seriously injured at the Millville round of the 450cc outdoor motocross championship and finished the season ranked tenth in the final overall standings.
 Vuillemin was never able to regain his successful form after his Millville accident.